-So, it seems to me that, if I am to conclude that a breach of Regulation 14(3) led to a credit relationship between Mr A and the Lender that was unfair to him and warranted relief as a result, whether the Supplier's breach of Regulation 14(3) led Mr and Mrs A to enter into the Purchase Agreement, and Mr A into the Credit Agreement is an important consideration.

-&lt;sup>4 (which, having taken place during its antecedent negotiations with Mr A, is covered by Section 56 of the CCA, falls within the notion of "any other thing done (or not done) by, or on behalf of, the creditor" for the purposes of 140(1)(c) of the CCA and deemed to be something done by the Lender)
+So, it seems to me that, if I am to conclude that a breach of Regulation 14(3) led to a credit relationship between Mr and Mrs A and the Lender that was unfair to them and warranted relief as a result, whether the Supplier's breach of Regulation 14(3) (which, having taken place during its antecedent negotiations with Mr and Mrs A, is covered by Section 56 of the CCA, and falls within the notion of "any other thing done (or not done) by, or on behalf of, the creditor" for the purposes of 140(1)(c) of the CCA and deemed to be something done by the Lender) led them to enter into the Purchase Agreement and the Credit Agreement is an important consideration.

-On my reading of Mr and Mrs A's testimony, the prospect of a financial gain from Fractional Club membership was an important and motivating factor when they decided to go ahead with their purchase.
-That doesn't mean they were not interested in holidays, their own testimony demonstrates that they quite clearly were, which is not surprising given the nature of the product at the centre of this complaint.
-But as Mr and Mrs A say (plausibly in my view), that Fractional Club membership was marketed and sold to them at the Time of Sale as something that offered them more than just holiday rights, on the balance of probabilities, I think their purchase was motivated by their share in the Allocated Property and the possibility of a profit, as that share was one of the defining features of membership that marked it apart from the more 'standard' type of timeshare available to them, which the Lender says Mr A had owned previously.
+On my reading of Mr and Mrs A's testimony, the prospect of a financial gain from Fractional Club membership was an important and motivating factor when they decided to go ahead and purchase Fractional Club membership for the first time in October 2012, and then to upgrade this membership in March 2015.
+That doesn't mean they were not interested in the holiday-related benefits of the Fractional Club membership, or previous products held with the Supplier.
+Their own testimony about their disappointment with a lack of availability of holiday accommodation, and the fact they took numerous holidays with the Supplier between 2007 and 2018, demonstrates that they guite clearly were.
+And that is not surprising given the nature of the product at the centre of this complaint.
+But as Mr and Mrs A say (plausibly in my view) that Fractional Club membership was marketed and sold to them at the Time of Sale as something that offered them more than just holiday rights, on the balance of probabilities, I think their purchase was motivated by their share in the Allocated Property and the possibility of a profit as that share was one of the defining features of membership that had marked it apart from their previous Vacation Club membership.
 And with that being the case, I think the Supplier's breach of Regulation 14(3) was material to the decision they ultimately made.

-Mr A has not said or suggested, for example, that they would have pressed ahead with the purchase in question had the Supplier not led them to believe that Fractional Club membership was an appealing investment opportunity.
-Having owned one before, Mr A would have been aware he could have purchased a non-fractional timeshare for example and still obtained the holiday rights.
-And as he faced the prospect of borrowing and repaying a substantial sum of money while subjecting himself to long-term financial commitments, had they not been encouraged by the prospect of a financial gain from membership of the Fractional Club, I have not seen enough to persuade me that they would have pressed ahead with their purchase regardless.
+Mr and Mrs A have not said or suggested, for example, that they would have gone ahead with the purchase in question had the Supplier not reinforced their belief that Fractional Club membership was an appealing investment opportunity.
+And as they faced the prospect of borrowing and repaying a substantial sum of money while subjecting themselves to longterm financial commitments in the form of management charges, had they not been encouraged by the prospect of a financial gain from membership of the Fractional Club, I have not seen enough to persuade me that they would have pressed ahead with their purchase regardless.